Ms Tan Zi Wen

 It all begins with a teacher

 If you share our belief in giving every child a Strong Start in life, then join us as our MOE Kindergarten teacher today!
-Trained candidates holding a Diploma in Early Childhood Care and Education – Teaching (DECCE-T) (or equivalent) can apply by completing this application form and email it to firstname.lastname@example.org.
+Trained candidates holding a Diploma in Early Childhood Care and Education – Teaching (DECCE-T) (or equivalent) can apply via www.careers.gov.sg.
 Click here to find out more about the role of our MOE Kindergarten Teacher and the necessary prerequisites.
 Those interested in relief teaching at our MOE Kindergartens may also contact us for more information.